syncfusion-content/javascript-docs/js/api/ejGantt.md

 ### connectorlineWidth `number`
 {:#members:connectorlinewidth}

-Specifies the width of the connector lines in gantt
+Specifies the width of the connector lines in Gantt

 #### Default Value: